jpane24/OVtool/README.md

 further because the purpose of this tutorial is to showcase `OVtool`.
 The next step is to estimate the treatment effect and analyze the sensitivity of those results using `OVtool`.
-We first present how a researcher would produce results for their outcomes model (`survey::svyglm()`).
-There are two options the researcher can take to input the relevant information to get their outcome results using `OVtool::outcome_model()`.
+We first present how a researcher would produce results for their outcomes model (`svyglm()`).
+There are two options the researcher can take to input the relevant information to get their outcome results using `outcome_model()`.

   - Input a `ps.object` from `TWANG` and a `stop.method` (e.g.
     `"ks.max"`) or